 Formal dinners (including the Valedictory Dinner) are one of only two compulsory activities in College, so all residents are expected to be present.
+You cannot simply submit an apology.

-In extenuating circumstances, you may seek exemption by requesting permission to be absent by the date specified before each event.
-Such requests must be in writing to enquiries@newcollege.unsw.edu.au for review by the Dean.
-However, such absences will usually only be permitted due to a direct clash with university requirements (such as a lecture, tutorial, laboratory, or exam), or on compassionate grounds.
-Casual work shifts, study for upcoming exams, and activities with organizations outside of the College are not usually considered valid reasons for an approved absence.
+In extenuating circumstances, you may seek exemption by requesting permission to be absent.
+Such requests must be submitted by the date specified before each event, in writing to enquiries@newcollege.unsw.edu.au for review by the Dean of Residents.
+Such absences will usually only be permitted due to a direct clash with university requirements (such as a lecture, tutorial, laboratory, or exam), or on compassionate grounds.
+Casual work shifts, study for upcoming exams, family visits and activities with organizations outside of the College ARE NOT usually considered valid reasons for an approved absence.
 Residents with membership of New College who are absent from a Formal Dinner without prior approval will be charged \$60 for the cost of the wasted meal and staff time preparing for the event.